Research

 • Participatory Design

-We will create new AI technology and advocate for its deployment and use in a way that aligns with the values and interests of diverse groups of people, particularly those that have been previously marginalized in the development process.
+We create new AI technology and advocate for its deployment and use in a way that aligns with the values and interests of diverse groups of people, particularly those that have been previously marginalized in the development process.

 Lead: Katie Shilton, an associate professor in UMD’s College of Information Studies who specializes in ethics and sociotechnical systems, particularly as it relates to big data.